HelithaNimnaka/Image-Segmentation-and-Inpainting/README.md

 ## Real-Time Segmentation

-The following demonstrates **real-time human segmentation**, where objects in video frames are detected and their contours are identified.
+The following demonstrates **real-time human segmentation**, where each pixel in video frames is classified into a category, helping to distinguish humans from the background.

 ![Segmentation Output](Images/Real_time_segmentation.gif "Segmentation Output")